Æthelthryth: Festival

 Æthelthryth, as Etheldreda, is remembered in the Church of England with a Lesser Festival on 17 October according to Book of Common Prayer tradition, and alternatively 23 June in the Common Worship calendar of Saints.

 Namesake Churches

 St Etheldreda's Church in Ely Place in Holborn is dedicated to the saint.
 It was originally part of the London palace of the bishops of Ely.
-After the English Reformation, part was briefly used by a Spanish ambassador for Roman Catholic worship.
+After the English Reformation, part was briefly used by a Spanish ambassador for Catholic worship.
 The chapel was purchased by the Catholic Church in 1874 and is one of the oldest churches in England to be in current use by the Catholic Church.

 St Etheldreda's Church, Hatfield is 13th century and was originally Anglo-Saxon.
 It was named for St Etheldreda because it was adjacent to a palace of the Bishops of Ely who held her as their patron saint.

-St Etheldreda's is a Roman Catholic parish church in Ely, Cambridgeshire.
-It is part of the Diocese of East Anglia within the Province of Westminster.
+St Etheldreda's is a Catholic parish church in Ely, Cambridgeshire.
+It is part of the Diocese of East Anglia within the province of Westminster.
 The church contains the shrine and relics of Æthelthryth, including her hand.